20 years of PyTables

 Cárabos Coop.
 V.

 During this period we managed to make a professional version of PyTables that was using out-of core indexes (aka OPSI) as well as a GUI called ViTables.
-After closing Cárabos we open sourced both technologies, and we are happy to say that they are still in good use, most specially OPSI indexes, that are meant to perform fast queries in very large datasets.
+After closing Cárabos we open sourced both technologies, and we are happy to say that they are still in good use, most specially OPSI indexes, that are meant to perform fast queries in very large datasets; OPSI can still be used straight from pandas.

-After Cárabos closure, Francesc Alted continued to maintain PyTables for a while, but in 2010 he expressed his desire to handover the project, and shortly after, a new gang of people, including Anthony Scopatz and Antonio Valentino, with Andrea Bedini joining shortly after, stepped ahead and took the challenge.
+After Cárabos closure, I (Francesc Alted) continued to maintain PyTables for a while, but in 2010 I expressed my desire to handover the project, and shortly after, a new gang of people, including Anthony Scopatz and Antonio Valentino, with Andrea Bedini joining shortly after, stepped ahead and took the challenge.
 This is where open source is strong: whenever a project faces difficulties, there are always people eager to jump up to the wagon and continue providing traction for it.

 Attempt to merge with h5py